ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: More Models Analysis

 The findings above are first established on LLaVA-1.5-7B.
 To examine whether these redundancy patterns generalize across different model scales, we apply the same layerwise redundancy diagnosis to LLaVA-1.5-3B and LLaVA-1.5-13B, assessing whether the pruning strategy developed for 7B can be transferred to these models.

-We present the layerwise cosine-similarity curves for LLaVA-1.5-3B and 13B in Fig.~\ref{fig:cosine similarity}, respectively, analyzing the same three components: (i) text-to-vision cross-attention, (ii) vision update attention, and (iii) vision update FFN.
+We present the layerwise cosine-similarity curves for LLaVA-1.5-3B and 13B in Figure~\ref{fig:cosine similarity}, respectively, analyzing the same three components: (i) text-to-vision cross-attention, (ii) vision update attention, and (iii) vision update FFN.